Skip to main content

 A run is a single scenario execution.
 The run page shows:

-• The score against the scenario’s expected end state.
+• The score against the scenario’s acceptance criteria.

-• An LLM-judge handoff — a concise summary plus an actionable suggestion to fix or improve the agent.
+• The judge handoff.
+A concise summary plus an actionable suggestion to fix or improve the agent.
 Use it as the next prompt back to your coding agent.

 How runs end up here